The Secretary of State was asked—

 In his response to an earlier question, the Minister made reference to a call for evidence on unauthorised Traveller encampments.
 Will he confirm that local residents will also be able to feed in to that?

-I am confirm to my hon.
+I can confirm to my hon.
 Friend that everyone will have an opportunity to give their views as part of that call for evidence.

 The northern powerhouse Minister mentioned HS2 as being the best transport investment for the north, but surely the best transport investment for the north would be “Crossrail for the north”, linking the great cities of the north with high-speed rail.